fdocr/fdocr/_posts/2023-02-22-algorithms-and-standard-library-modules-in-my-battlesnake.markdown

 ## Conclusions

+There are other modules/mixins that can be included or used to extend classes (i.e. [Enumerable](https://crystal-lang.org/api/1.7.2/Enumerable.html)), so these are just two situations applied to this specific project.

 I had flashbacks to university memories when working on these.
 Nostalgic and fun.
 The cool thing is that now every new strategy I can work on will be able to use any of these if need be.

 Kudos to the BattleSnake team for the resources they upload, like the [Deep Learning: Useful Battlesnake Algorithms